-- To promote learning 'games with aims', e.g. to develop agility, balance, coordination, to develop skills associated with falling off their board and being in the water, to develop teamwork, communication skills, cooperation, etc., to develop manoeuvring skills); - As a social activity; - To raise the tempo (inject some fun/pace into the session, or for warmth); - To cover ground (for example, to move location/travel); - To connect to the environment; - Because they provide challenge that requires learners to apply skills, developing performance-related decision making and confidence.
+- To promote learning 'games with aims', e.g. to develop agility, balance, coordination, to develop skills associated with capsizing or being in the water, to develop teamwork, communication skills, cooperation, etc., to develop manoeuvring skills); - As a social activity; - To raise the tempo (inject some fun/pace into the session, or for warmth); - To cover ground (for example, to move location/travel); - To connect to the environment; - Because they provide challenge that requires learners to apply skills, developing performance related decision making and confidence.